bwks/netkraken/README.md

-# Kraken
+# Net Kraken

-Network connectivity tester.
+Net Kraken is a Network connectivity tester inspired by `netcat` and written in Rust.

 Goals:
  - Cross platform, with Windows as a first class citizen
  - Async

-Work on progress
+Work in progress